 What each World Cup 2022 team needs to qualify for knockout stages

-The World Cup knockout stages are beginning to shape up, with Gareth Southgate's England having booked their spot in the last 16 in Qatar with a win over Wales.
+The World Cup knockout stages are beginning to shape up, and Gareth Southgate's have booked their place in the last-16 after brushing Wales aside in their final group game.

-They join Brazil, France, Portugal, Netherlands, Senegal and the USA in securing their places in the knockouts, with the latter finishing as runners up in Group B after victory over Iran.
+The other sides who have secured their spot in the knockouts so far are Brazil, France, Portugal, Netherlands, Senegal, the USA, Australia, Argentina and Poland.

-The remaining places will be filled in the coming days, with the fates of Germany and Argentina of keen interests to fans.
-Both teams could crash out at the group stage after being upset by Japan and Saudi Arabia respectively in their opening games.
+The remaining places will be filled in the coming days, with the fate of Germany of keen interest to fans after their opening game shock defeat to Japan.

 Qatar were the first team knocked out of the World Cup, to the embarrassment of the hosts.